pierre-vigier/Perl6-Math-Matrix/README.md

 ### [skew-diagonal](#accessors)

-Unlike a *diagonal*, a skew diagonal is only defined for [square](#is-square) matrixes.
-It runs from $matrix[n][0] to $matrix[0][n], n being row or column size - 1.
-Use the optional parameter to get any other parallel skew diagonal.
+Unlike a *diagonal*, which runs from the left upper corner to the right lower, a (main) skew diagonal is only defined for [square](#is-square) matrixes and runs from left lower corner to the right upper (from $matrix[n][0] to $matrix[0][n]).
+Use the optional argument to get any other parallel skew diagonal.
 Positive value for the ones below - negative above.

     say $matrix.skew-diagonal    : (2, 3)
     say $matrix.skew-diagonal(0) : (2, 3)